josealarconchacon/ParstagramApp/README.md

 - [x] User can log out.
 (1pt)
 - [x] User can view comments on a post.
 (3pts)
 - [x] User can add a new comment.
 (5pts)
+- [x] User can Run the app on the phone and use the camera to take the photo